Health Alliance Insurance Coverage For Drug And Alcohol Rehab

 Health Alliance insurance covers inpatient rehab, but coverage extends to the facility only, not the provider.
 Patients on HMO plans will need to choose an in-network provider for inpatient rehab services.
 Patients pay a coinsurance of 10 to 20 percent, and the rest of the costs go toward the deductible.

 For patients with the PPO plan, all inpatient rehab costs go toward the deductible, with a zero to 20 percent coinsurance fee for in-network services and a 20 to 50 percent co-insurance fee for out-of-network services, depending on the plan.
 POS patients have similar coverage, with a 20 percent coinsurance fee for in-network providers and a 50 percent coinsurance fee for out-of-network providers.

-Inpatient rehab, or residential addiction treatment, gives individuals struggling with addiction the opportunity to live in a group setting.
-Therapy and recovery activities are built in to each day’s routine, and group support and accountability helps prevent relapse.
+Inpatient rehab, or residential addiction treatment, give individuals struggling with addiction the opportunity to live in a group setting.
+Therapy and recovery activities are built into each day’s routine, and group support and accountability helps prevent relapse.
 This is often the second stage of addiction treatment and sets the stage for a life of sobriety.

 Does Health Alliance Cover Outpatient Rehab?